 When you are admitted, all of your personal items, included purses and wallets, will be thoroughly checked.
 Any inappropriate items will be given to your family to take home or and kept secure until your discharge.

 - Be sure to bring your photo ID, health insurance card, FMLA and/or any disability documentation.

 - One suitcase and one carry-on sized bag.
 More than the accepted number of pieces of luggage will be turned away at check-in.
 Overage items may be shipped home at your expense.
 Please do not overpack.

 - Washable face masks to comply with our universal mask-wearing policy during COVID-19.

 - Do not bring valuables (large sums of money, expensive jewelry, or other valuable items).
 We will not assume responsibility for the loss of valuables left in your room.
 If you bring such items with you, please check them in at time of admission to be kept in the safe.

 - Clothing should be comfortable, casual and in good taste.
-Do not bring tank/halter tops, bike shorts, running shorts, swimsuits, or clothing that depicts tobacco products, drugs, alcohol, sex or other inappropriate language or slang.
-Appropriate attire includes: jeans, casual slacks, sport shirts, knee-length shorts, skirts, dresses, sweatpants/suits, tennis shoes, sandals, light-weigh jacket year-round, heavier coat in winter months.
+Do not bring tank/halter tops, bike shorts, torn clothing, running shorts, swimsuits, or clothing that depicts tobacco products, drugs, alcohol, sex or other inappropriate language or slang.
+Appropriate attire includes: jeans, casual slacks, sport shirts, knee-length shorts, skirts, dresses, sweatpants/suits, leggings are allowed but must be covered by clothing that is knee-length, tennis shoes, sandals, light-weight jacket year-round, heavier coat in winter months.